 10 Healthy Holiday Party Appetizers for Every Diet (and Budget)

-Whether you’re hosting a big holiday get-together this year or you’re going to visit friends and family, it’s a good idea to have some holidays hors d’oeuvre ideas in your back pocket.
-We selected these healthy appetizers with a range of diet needs in mind — including vegan, gluten-free, and paleo — and considered a variety of budgets, too.
-If you’re looking to jump straight to a super-inexpensive holiday snack that almost everyone can enjoy, we recommend trying these Crispy Cinnamon-Roasted Chickpeas; they’re healthy, plant-based, gluten-free, and you’ll spend less than $1.50 on the whole plate.
-For something a little more involved, keep reading.
+Whether you’re hosting a big holiday get-together this year or you’re going to visit friends and family, it’s a good idea to have some holiday party appetizers in your back pocket.
+We selected these healthy recipes with a range of dietary needs in mind — including vegan, gluten-free, and paleo — and considered a variety of budgets, too.

-This plant-based dip is healthy, elegant, can be made up to a week in advance, and tastes great when it’s served cold, warm, or at room temperature — basically, it’s the perfect thing to have around during the holidays in case company stops by.
+This plant-based dip is healthy and elegant.
+It can be made up to a week in advance and tastes great when it’s served cold, warm, or at room temperature — basically, it’s the perfect thing to have around during the holidays in case the company stops by.
 The cashews provide a rich, creamy base, which is balanced by the acid in the white wine.
 This would be great served with crudités like sliced bell peppers and carrots.

 If you’re having a holiday party, this steak recipe will be beloved by folks on a low-carb, paleo, or Whole 30 diet (and by anyone who just loves steak, of course).
 While this is hardly the least expensive recipe you can make — grass-fed top sirloin is reasonably pricey — when cut into one-inch bites and served with toothpicks, a piece of steak really does go a long way.